Multi-Agent Online Optimization with Delays: Asynchronicity, Adaptivity, and Optimism: Introduction

 \section{Introduction}

-Online learning is a powerful paradigm for sequential decision-making, with applications in portfolio selection, online auctions, recommender systems, and many other fields; for an introduction to the topic, see the textbooks by \citet{shalev2011online}, \citet{BCB12}, \citet{Hazan16}, and references therein.
-In the most basic version of the problem, the agent (or ``learner'') chooses an action, the cost of this action is subsequently revealed to the agent along with some feedback (often gradient-based), and the process repeats.
+Online learning is a powerful paradigm for sequential decision-making, with a range of diverse applications in portfolio selection, online auctions, recommender systems, and many other fields; for a comprehensive introduction to the topic, see the textbooks by \citet{SS11}, \citet{BCB12}, \citet{Hazan16}, and references therein.
+In the most basic online learning scenario, the agent (or ``learner'') chooses an action, the cost of this action is subsequently revealed to the agent (possibly along with some gradient-based feedback), and the process repeats.

 In this bare-bones model, the time-varying nature of the problem is reflected in the variability of the cost functions encountered by the agent, and the feedback received by the agent is assumed to be immediately available at the end of each time step.
 However, in many cases of practical interest, there could be a significant delay between playing an action and receiving the corresponding feedback; for instance, this is typically the case in online ad auctions \citep{CAC20}, network traffic routing \citep{ABeA+06}, etc.